tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 The prediction of the emotion task reactivity of the amygdala using the seed-based resting-state connectivity of the amygdala is conducted via the GroupAnalysis subclass of the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module.
 This class inherits all attributes and methods of the Postprocessing class, which itself (in turn) inherits from the Preprocessing subclass, and by extension, the main Experiment class.
 The two second-level (i.e., group) analysis methods that are defined within the GroupAnalysis class are conducted via the [SnPM](http://www.nisox.org/Software/SnPM13/) toolbox of [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), using a shell call command.

 The following group-level analysis steps are supported by the pipeline:
-1. Standard group-level parametric analysis of the task reactivity data (see [section 6.1](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#61-standard-group-level-parametric-analysis))
+1. Standard group-level parametric analysis of the task reactivity data (see [section 6.1](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#61-second-level-parametric-analysis))
-2. Specification and computation of the second-level non-parametric (permutation-based) connectivity vs. reactivity analysis (see [see section 6.2](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#62-second-level-non-parametric-analysis-specification-and-computation))
+2. Specification and computation of the statistical non-parametric (permutation-based) connectivity vs. reactivity analysis (see [see section 6.4](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#64-statistical-non-parametric-analysis-specification-and-computation))
-3. Inference of the second-level non-parametric (permutation-based) connectivity vs. reactivity analysis output (see [see section 6.3](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#63-second-level-non-parametric-analysis-inference))
+3. Inference of the second-level non-parametric (permutation-based) connectivity vs. reactivity analysis output (see [see section 6.5](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/README.md#65-statistical-non-parametric-analysis-inference))

-### 6.1 Standard group-level parametric analysis
+### 6.1 Second-level parametric analysis

 Before the resting-state connectivity vs. task reactivity analysis can be conducted, the group-level effects of the task reactivity data can be extracted via standard statistical (parametric) analysis.
 The second-level parametric analysis supported by the [amygdala_recon.py](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/amygdala_recon.py) module is conducted using [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) in [MATLAB R2016b](https://nl.mathworks.com/products/matlab.html), via a shell call command.
 The MATLAB scripts responsible for the first-level procedure are [ParametricSecondLevelAnalysis.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis.m) and [ParametricSecondLevelAnalysis_job.m](https://github.com/tvarkevi/AMYGDALA_REACT_VS_CONNECT/blob/master/FirstLevelAnalysis_job.m).